pola-rs/polars-xdt/README.md

 - that `polars-business` is on-par with numpy for performance,
 - that `polars-business` is at least an order of magnitude faster than pandas.

+Note that this is single threaded performance.
+In common usage these will likely run in parallel.

 The following timings can be verified using the `perf.py` script (note: lower is better):

 ### Adding 17 business days to 1 million random dates (no holidays)